 Group piano lessons are a really innovative and unique way to explore playing piano.
 Students as young as 7 years old begin writing their own music in the first couple of months.
 Adults find that they love playing the blues, even though they came to learn classical music (and vice versa!).
 Students who only wanted to read music begin to crave more improvisation.

 My goal as your teacher is to inspire, educate, and empower you to achieve your creative goals.
 And perhaps pursue a few goals you didn't even know you had.

 Does this sound like something you'd like to try?

 If so, it's very easy to set up.
 Take your first introductory lesson for FREE!
 Just scroll to the bottom of the page and click the Book My Free Lesson button.
 I'll reach out to you shortly, and together we'll find a convenient time to meet.
 Easy-peasy!

 If you decide to join group lessons, there are no sign-up fees, or contracts, or semester payments.
-You simply pay for each month's lessons.
-All your materials are provided.
-We meet once per week for a 45-minute class (you're in and out in less than 1 hour).
+You simply pay for each month's lessons as you go.
+We meet once per week for a 60-minute class.
 I like to make things as simple as possible for everyone!

 So to summarize, here's the skinny on group piano lessons:

 Teaching piano is truly a joy for me.
 It's my mission to inspire, educate, and empower people of all ages to achieve their creative goals.
 If this sounds like something that you or your child would like to try, book your free first lesson by clicking below.
 I look forward to playing music with you!